 I recommend getting the Southwest Rapid Rewards Priority card if you fly Southwest regularly, but it SHOULD be part of a plan to use the points to earn a Southwest Companion Pass.

-I can help you efficiently map that out quickly and easily inside of the Secrets of a Travel Journalist Club.
+I can help you efficiently map that out quickly and easily inside of my Families Fly Free membership.

 Read More: